facebook/docusaurus/website/docs/swizzling.md

 ## Which component should I swizzle? {#which-component-should-i-swizzle}

-It is not always clear which component you should swizzle exactly to achieve the desired result.

-You most likely want to swizzle a component from the classic theme `@docusaurus/theme-classic`, but it has about [100 components](https://github.com/facebook/docusaurus/tree/main/packages/docusaurus-theme-classic/src/theme)!
+It is not always clear which component you should swizzle exactly to achieve the desired result. `@docusaurus/theme-classic`, which provides most of the theme components, has about [100 components](https://github.com/facebook/docusaurus/tree/main/packages/docusaurus-theme-classic/src/theme)!

 :::tip